-The number of directors of the Company is currently fixed at 10 members, two of whom are executive officers of the Company.
+The number of directors of the Company is currently set at 10 members, one of whom is an executive officer of the Company.
 The directors are divided into three classes as equal in number as reasonably possible.
 Vacancies that occur during a term may be filled by a majority vote of the directors then in office, though less than a quorum, and directors so chosen hold office for a term expiring at the next Annual Meeting of Shareholders.
 Board policy states that no director may continue to serve on the Board after the last day of the month of his/her seventieth (70th) birthday.

-At the forthcoming Annual Meeting, five persons are to be elected to the Company's Board of Directors.
-The Board has nominated James A. Earnshaw, David A. Koch, Richard D. McFarland, Lee R. Mitau, and Martha A.M.
-Morfitt for three-year terms expiring in the year 2002.
-Four nominees, David A. Koch, Richard D. McFarland, Lee R. Mitau and Martha A.M.
-Morfitt have previously been elected as directors of the Company by the shareholders.
+At the forthcoming Annual Meeting, four persons are to be elected to the Company's Board of Directors.
+The Board has nominated George Aristides, Ronald O. Baukol, Robert G. Bohn, and William J. Carroll for three-year terms expiring in the year 2003.
+Two nominees, George Aristides and Ronald O. Baukol, have previously been elected as directors of the Company by the shareholders.